Adult and Higher Education

 The University of Southern Maine's Master of Science in Adult and Higher Education program was established in 1972 to meet the region's need for trained adult education public school administrators.
 Since those early days it has expanded its role in the state and region to prepare professional adult educators for positions in a wide variety of sectors including public K-12 schools, institutions of higher education, large and medium-sized corporations, and community not-for-profit agencies.
 Specific jobs graduates fill include director of adult education, dean, academic advisor, corporate trainer, staff development specialist, program designer, research associate, and adult education teacher.
 The thirty-six-credit hour degree may be earned entirely online although several elective courses are offered either in a blended format or on campus.

 The master of science in adult and higher education requires thirty-six credits of coursework.
-Students must also submit a professional portfolio to complete the degree.
+Students must also submit a professional portfolio and write a comprehensive essay describing the learning outcomes documented in their portfolio to complete the degree.

 Basic Core (9 credits)

 HRD 600 History and Philosophy of Adult Education

 Middle Core (9 credits required from the following)

 HRD 601 Marketing Training and Adult Education